nicholaswilde/recipes/docs/mexican/taco-bake.md

 ### Step 3

-Use potato masher tomash mixture.
+Use potato masher to mash mixture.
 Continue cooking for 5 minutes, adding water as needed.

 ### Step 4